 One of the most beautiful cities in Tuscany is Florence.
 It is famous for its excellent Renaissance architecture, historical palaces, impressive churches, and museums that house works of well-renowned artists of all time like Michelangelo, Botticelli, Da Vinci, and more.
 This romantic destination appeals to couples who want to spend some quality time away from their daily bustles.
 However, it’s also a wonderful destination for solo-travelers or groups of friends seeking a thrilling vacation.
 With loads to see and do, Florence will certainly fascinate you when you decide to visit.
-In case you want to go sightseeing around the city’s exquisites structures, read on and discover the top 10 most famous buildings in Florence.
+Before you go, know where to stay in the city and check out the best vacation rentals at your disposal.
+In case you want to go sightseeing around the city’s exquisites structures, read on and discover the most famous buildings in Florence.

 Address: Piazza del Duomo, 50122 Firenze FI, Italy